scalatra/scalatra-website/guides/swagger.md

 Scalatra's Swagger integration allow you to annotate the code within your RESTful API in order to automatically generate Swagger spec files.
-This means that once you annotate your API methods, you get documentation for free.
+This means that once you annotate your API methods, you get documentation and client code generation for free.

-Let's annotate our Scalatra flowershop with Swagger, in order to auto-generate runnable API documentation.

 ### Add the dependencies